miwurster/grunt-gitrevision/README.md

 ### Usage Examples

 In this example, the default options are used to replace the version part `var version = '0';` from file `test/fixtures/testing.js`.
-So, if the input has the appropriate pattern the file with the actual version information is written to `tmp/testing.js`.
+So, if the input file contains the appropriate pattern the task will replace it with the actual version information and writes the new content to the specified output file `tmp/testing.js`.

 ```js
 gitrevision: {